svetlichnyi-ns/Project-4-sem/README.md

 Before running a project, you should install the SFML library.
 For example, on Linux you should write the following: sudo apt-get install libsfml-dev
 So as to run a project, enter the following to the console:
-make -f Makefile
+make
 ./project
-If you're willing to delete object files and executable file, enter: make -f Makefile clean
+If you're willing to delete object files and executable file, enter: make clean